Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Complete a brain dump

 When I have lots of things swirling around inside my head this increases the chance of forgetting something.
 In turn, this causes me to hold on to more stress.
 By grabbing a piece of paper, or opening notes on my phone, I can jot down everything that is bothering me.
 Then I am able to assign this to an hour or day, in the coming days, where I will achieve it.
 This is a fantastic help, particularly when not everything is an urgent job.
+Consider talking to a professional, which you can find on BetterHelp, if you need some better talking therapies than you have.

 Being tired, and fatigued, often leads to stress for me.
 In the last couple of months, I have made a number of changes to try and combat this.
 I have started to take Zenflore, which is a supplement designed to offer complete support for your mind and body during busy and demanding times.
 As we have a couple of family weddings coming up, plus I have a big operation next month, I really need all the help I can get.
 I have been reading more recently about the link between gut health and overall wellbeing and really feel this is the change I need to be healthier.
 Find out more about Zenflore with their helpful FAQ page.